TBXark/mail2telegram/README.md

 > `WHITE_LIST` and `BLOCK_LIST` take effect on both recipients and senders at the same time, with `WHITE_LIST` having a higher priority than `BLOCK_LIST`.

-> The email address in `FORWARD_LIST` should be added to Email Routing - Destination addresses after authentication in order to receive emails.
+> The email address in `FORWARD_LIST` should be added to `Cloudflare Dashboard - Email Routing - Destination addresses` after authentication in order to receive emails.

 ## Usage